realrussia/train-tickets-gateway-doc/README.md

 ## Release notes

+###15.03.2016

+ * Update of protocol
+ * To unauthorized requests system used to redirect to another url, but now it responds with 403 error with message "Authentication Failed.".

 ###29.09.2015

  * Under new requirements from RZHD a format of passengers data had changed.
 For [Person](/models/request/Person.rst) field place_of_birth is removed.